"The Powerful Connection Between Oral Health and Self-Esteem: How Your Smile Shapes Your Confidence and Quality of Life"

 What Research Says About Oral Health and Confidence

-Numerous studies have explored the relationship between oral health and self-esteem.
+Many articles investigated the link between oral health and self-esteem.

-• Halitosis (bad breath) contributes to social anxiety.
+• Halitosis (bad breath) is one of the components of social anxiety.

-One particularly interesting finding is that dissatisfaction with one's smile often predicts lower confidence more strongly than actual clinical dental conditions.
-In other words, perception matters tremendously.
+Perhaps the most intriguing finding is that complaining with one's smile often predicts low confidence even more than clinical dental conditions.
+Put differently, perception is everything.

 How Society Influences Smile Confidence